xhalo32/YubiKey-Guide/guide.typ

 #note[The pinentry program starts on the *local* host, not remote.]

-*Important* Any pinentry program except `pinentry-tty` or `pinentry-curses` may be used.
+#important[Any pinentry program except `pinentry-tty` or `pinentry-curses` may be used.
 This is because local `gpg-agent` may start headlessly (by systemd without `$GPG_TTY` set locally telling which tty it is on), thus failed to obtain the pin.
 Errors on the remote may be misleading saying that there is *IO Error*.
-(Yes, internally there is actually an *IO Error* since it happens when writing to/reading from tty while finding no tty to use, but for end users this is not friendly.)
+(Yes, internally there is actually an *IO Error* since it happens when writing to/reading from tty while finding no tty to use, but for end users this is not friendly.)]

 See #link("https://github.com/drduh/YubiKey-Guide/issues/85")[Issue 85] for more information and troubleshooting.